wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 # A different way
 We believe the future of wealth management is the cyborg advisor.
 A human that uses technology to **enhance relationships** and scale **personalized service**.

 In my opinion, the robo advisor is becoming a commodity.
 Another robo advisor emailed me the other day, this time offering **zero fees** on their core service.
-As the functionality of robo advisors becomes commoditized, the fee for providing this functionality must drop to near zero.
+In fact, the fee for providing this functionality must drop to near zero as the functionality becomes commoditized.

 It's for this reason that, although today each is a tech news darling, a single robo advisor will not come to dominate the wealth management industry.
 The industry will continue to be served by a combination of automation and human interaction.
 The advisor, the human element will never be obsolete.

-As for this basic portfolio management functionality (the robo advisor), in the long run, it will be the robo advisor "makers" that will profit from this technology.
+As for the basic portfolio management functionality (the robo advisor)?
+It will be the robo advisor "makers" that profit from the tech.
 Just as Magento became THE platform for creating shopping carts, WordPress became THE platform for creating websites, [wealthbot.io](http://wealthbot.io) will become THE platform for managing portfolios.

 It's the makers, the community of developers around each platform that bring and extract the most value from the technology.
 Our goal is for wealthbot.io to be at the center of this community.

-With this in mind I'd like to introduce wealthbot.io - Wealth Management, Set Free.
+With that in mind I'd like to introduce wealthbot.io - Wealth Management, Set Free.